2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated that upon starting the vehicle, the check engine warning light was illuminated, and the vehicle experienced a rough idle.
-The vehicle was taken to a local dealer, where it was diagnosed that the engine had failed due to coolant intrusion and needed to be replaced.
+The contact stated that while attempting to start the vehicle, the check engine warning light illuminated.
+An independent mechanic was contacted.
+The vehicle was taken to an independent mechanic, where it was diagnosed and determined that the head gasket was cracked and there was coolant leaking into the cylinders.
 The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The failure mileage was approximately 34,397.
+The manufacturer was notified of the failure but offered no assistance.
+The failure mileage was 124,000.

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated that while driving at an undisclosed speed, the vehicle stalled with the check engine warning light illuminated.
-The vehicle was able to restart.
-The vehicle was taken to the dealer, where it was diagnosed with coolant intrusion into the cylinder, causing the engine block to fail.
-The contact was informed that the engine needed to be replaced.
+The contact stated that upon starting the vehicle, the engine was running rough and idling rough, with the check engine warning light illuminated.
+The vehicle was taken to a local dealer where it was diagnosed, and the contact was informed that the engine was faulty due to coolant intrusion, and that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline for assistance.
-The approximate failure mileage was 91,000.
+The manufacturer was notified of the failure.
+The approximate failure mileage was 102,173.

 Escape